tootsf/tootsf.github.io/assets/pages/Community Bridge/Modules/Phone/phone.md

 ## Overview

-The Phone provides functionality for FiveM resources.
+The Phone module provides smartphone simulation with apps, messaging, and communication systems.

 ## SendEmail (Client)